-The opto-mechanics for the LOWFS is shown below in Figure 10.
-We have placed all the key elements on a single translation stage that will accommodate any changes in the LOWFS focal plane position.
+Figure 15.
+Image quality of the Truth wavefront sensor spots in the final focal plane.
+These spots are diffraction limited over the full wavelength range.
+7.2 Photometry/Emmisivity 8.
+Opto-mech design The opto-mechanics for the LOWFS is shown below in figure 16.
+We have placed all the key elements on a single translation stage that will accommodate any changes in the

+LOWFS focal plane position.
 The stage also contains the object selection mechanisms on the entrance to the optical system.
 This design is compact to aid in packaging and ensure instrument stability.
-All the rest of the elements will be mounted with off-theshelf components.
+All the rest of the elements will be mounted with off-the-shelf components.
 The only exception is the deformable mirror which will need some significant design time.
 The cryostat will also be supported directly off of the translation stage.

-Figure 10.
+Figure 16.
 The packaging for the LOWFS TT arm.
 All opto-mech components will be supported on a single translation stage.
 The mounts for the pupil imaging lens, fold mirror and relay mirror can be handily accomplished with off-the-shelf components.
 The mounting of the DM will require careful thought and some custom design.

-7.1 OSM Lens mount

-This custom doublet, like all the custom elements, will be delivered in a custom lens cell.
+8.1 OSM Lens mount This custom doublet, like all the custom elements, will be delivered in a custom lens cell.
 This cell will then be mounted into the pick-off arm of the object selection mechanism.
 Given this modular approach, we foresee no difficulties as long as the interface between the two components are well defined.

-7.2 Relay Lens Mount

-The relay lens, also a custom lens in its own cell, will be mounted in an off-theshelf directly to the interface plate to the translation stage.
+8.2 Relay Lens Mount The relay lens, also a custom lens in its own cell, will be mounted in an off-the-shelf directly to the interface plate to the translation stage.
 This stage will have x, y, and z translational degrees of freedom to aid in the alignment.